 - Make this version publicly available after embargo

 - We currently support CHORUS for the following agencies: Department of Energy, Smithsonian.

 - Deposit in PubMed Central

 Due to the NIH being one of the first federal agencies to have a public access policy, Elsevier has a long standing arrangement to support their public access policy and this allowed us to test and learn how to best support US federally funded authors and agencies.
-In this arrangement we deposit the accepted manuscript, published in all journals, on behalf of the author to PubMed Central after 12 months.
+In this arrangement we deposit the accepted manuscript on behalf of the author to PubMed Central after 12 months.
 We also deposit gold open access articles immediately.